Azure/deployment-stacks/README.md

 ## Troubleshooting

-Both deployment stacks and its snapshots contain some diagnostic information that is not displayed by default.
+Deployment stacks contain some diagnostic information that isn't displayed by default.
 When troubleshooting problems with an update, save the objects to analyze them further:

 ```azurepowershell